vyoma-raman/check-api-python-wrapper/README.md

 ### Usage

 #### Getting Started
 To access the Meedan Check API Python wrapper, make sure you have access to an [API key](https://github.com/meedan/check/wiki/Authentication-and-authorization-on-Check-API) and **owner permissions**.
+You will also need to know your team slug which can be found in the Check URL: checkmedia.org/**team-slug**/

-Once you have this API key, you can instantiate a `MeedanAPI` class to work with.
-Your team slug is found in the Check URL: checkmedia.org/**team-slug**/
+Once you have the API key and team slug, you can instantiate a `MeedanAPI` class to work with.

 ```
 from meedan_interface import MeedanAPI